dwhall/HeyMac/README.rst

 The radio board is a
 `Dragino LoRa/GPS Hat <http://wiki.dragino.com/index.php?title=Lora/GPS_HAT>`_
 that I bought `here <https://www.tindie.com/products/edwin/loragps-hat/>`_.
-They sent me version 1.3 of the PCB eventhough there are later versions.
+They sent me version 1.3 of the PCB even though there are later versions.
 So I had to make a couple fixes and a few additions.
 The first and most important fix is to connect the radio's SPI Chip Select (CS) signal to the Pi's SPI0 CS0.
 Without that, you have to programmatically control the radio's CS before and after every transaction (that's a PITA that slows hardware and software).
 It's better to connect the Pi's CS so the Pi's SPI peripheral (hardware) can control the CS signal automatically.
-The additions are direct connections from the radio's DIOn pins to the Pi's GPIO and the GPS's Pulse Per Second (PPS) signal to the Pi.
+The other additions to the PCB are direct connections from the radio's DIOn pins to the Pi's GPIO and the GPS's Pulse Per Second (PPS) signal to the Pi.

 Below is a table of the connections between the Raspberry Pi, the LoRa radio and the GPS.
 The "Mod" column indicates where I needed to solder